sameerbharti/Chalk2c/README.md

 ## 🙏 Acknowledgments

-Built with React, Supabase, OpenAI, and modern web technologies.
+Built with React, Supabase, and modern web technologies.